 Carpet stones are stone cobbles pre-laid onto a flexible mat which you can trim to the size and shape you want.
 They offer a simpler way to achieve a rustic, cobbled look without having to individually lay each stone.
 Carpet stones are also ideal for awkwardly-shaped areas, such as curving garden paths and around garden ponds.

 Consider laying some garden stepping stones.
 These work well set into lawns, gravel or even in borders between your plants, offering a flat and stable surface for garden paths.
 They also add a distinctive feature to any outdoor space.

 Now you've got a design in mind, it’s time to take a look at what options you have when it comes to materials.
 Your paving stones can be made of porcelain, natural stone or concrete.
 Let's look at the differences between them and help you choose.

 A contemporary material that requires little maintenance.
 It’s fired up to 1400 degrees Celsius to offer strength and durability.
 It’s impervious to colour fading and is also scratch-resistant.
 Choose between two porcelain ranges - Mode and Madera (pictured).
 The Madera offers all the warm beauty of real wood without any of the hassle.

-- Strong – our paving slabs are less prone to crack or break when handled compared to other materials and frost-tested to endure cold winter weather.
+Our natural stone is: - Made from 100% natural stone - Unique and individual – being a natural material, colours and patterns can vary piece to piece - Responsibly sourced - Hard-wearing and durable – making it a great investment that will last for years - Strong – our paving slabs are less prone to crack or break when handled compared to other materials and frost-tested to endure cold winter weather.